influxdata/telegraf/plugins/inputs/openldap/README.md

 [[inputs.openldap]]
   host = "localhost"
   port = 389

-  # starttls.
-Default is false.
+  # ldaps, starttls. default is an empty string, disabling all encryption.
+  # note that port will likely need to be changed to 636 for ldaps
-  ssl = false
+  ssl = "" | "starttls" | "ldaps"

   # skip peer certificate verification.
 Default is false.
   insecure_skip_verify = false

   # Path to PEM-encoded Root certificate to use to verify server certificate
   ssl_ca = "/etc/ssl/certs.pem"